-Powers of council with regard to education in landscape architecture
+Powers of council with regard to education in project and construction manage- 20 ment

-13. The council may--
+13. The council may---

-- (a) subject to sections 5 and 7 of the Higher Education Act, 1997 (Act No. 101 of 1997), conduct accreditation visits to any educational institution which has a department, school or faculty which offers landscape architectural educational 20 programmed, but must conduct at least one such visit every five years.
-If the council does not conduct an accreditation visit within the five-year period, it must notify the Minister accordingly and provide him or her with reasons for the failure to do so; - (b) either conditionally or unconditionally grant, refuse or withdraw accreditation 25 with regard to all educational institutions and their educational programmed with regard to landscape architecture; - (c) consult with the Council on Higher Education established in terms of the Higher Education Act, 1997, regarding matters relevant to education in landscape architecture; - (d) consult with the South African Qualifications Authority established by the South African Qualifications Authority Act, 1995 (Act No. 58 of 1995), or any body established by it and the voluntary associations, to determine competency standards for the purpose of registration; - (e) establish mechanisms for registered persons to gain recognition of their 35 qualifications and professional status in other countries; - (f) liaise with the relevant National Standards Body established in terms of Chapter 3 of the regulations under the South African Qualifications Authority Act, 1995, with a view to the establishment of a standards generating body in terms of those regulations; - (g) recognise or withdraw the recognition of any examination contemplated in section 19; - (h) enter into an agreement with any person or body of persons, within or outside the Republic, with regard to the recognition of any examination or qualification for the purposes of this Act; - give advice or render assistance to any educational institution, voluntary association or examining body with regard to educational facilities for and the training and education of registered persons and prospective registered persons; - (j) conduct any examination for the purposes of section 19: and - (k) determine, after consultation with the voluntary associations and registered persons, conditions relating to and the nature and extent of continuing education and training.
+- (a) subject to sections 5 and 7 of the Higher Education Act, 1997 (Act No. 101 of 1997), conduct accreditation visits to any educational institution which has a department, school or faculty which offers project and construction manage- 25 ment educational programmed, but must conduct at least one such visit every five years.
+If the council does not conduct an accreditation visit within the five-year period, it must notify the Minister accordingly and provide him or her with reasons for the failure to do so; - (b) either conditionally or unconditionally grant, refuse or withdraw accreditation 30 to all educational institutions and their educational programmed with regard to project and construction management; - (c) consult with the Council on Higher Education established in terms of the Higher Education Act, 1997, regarding matters relevant to education in project and construction management; - (d) consult with the South African Qualifications Authority established by the South African Qualifications Authority Act, 1995 (Act No. 58 of 1995), or any body established by it and the voluntary associations, to determine competency standards for the purpose of registration; - (e) establish mechanisms for registered persons to gain recognition of their 40 qualifications and professional status in other countries; - (f) liaise with the relevant National Standards Body established in terms of Chapter 3 of the regulations under the South African Qualifications Authority Act, 1995, with a view to the establishment of a standards generating body in terms of those regulations; - (g) recognise or withdraw the recognition of any examination contemplated in section 19; - (h) enter into an agreement with any person or body of persons, within or outside the Republic, with regard to the recognition of any examination or qualification for the purposes of this Act; - give advice or render assistance to any educational institution, voluntary association or examining body with regard to educational facilities for and the training and education of registered persons and prospective registered persons;

+(j) conduct any examination for the purposes of section 19; and

+(k) determine. after consultation with the voluntary associations and registered persons, conditions relating to and the nature and extent of continuing education and training.